lyz-code/blue-book/docs/roadmap_adjustment.md

 It's important that you prepare your environment for the review.
 You need to be present and fully focused on the process itself.
 To do so you can:

 - Make sure you don't get interrupted:
-    - Check your task manager tools to make sure that you don't have anything urgent to address in the next hour.
+    - Check your action manager tools to make sure that you don't have anything urgent to address in the next hour.
     - Disable all notifications
 - Set your analysis environment:
     - Put on the music that helps you get *in the zone*.
 I found it meaningful to select the best new music I've discovered this month.